Organization of the Standards

 b) Children develop traveling skills

-Indicators establish the specific developmental benchmarks for the competencies, behaviors, knowledge, and skills that most children possess or exhibit at a particular age for each learning goal.
+Examples establish the specific developmental benchmarks for the competencies, behaviors, knowledge, and skills that most children possess or exhibit at a particular age for each learning goal.
 Seen altogether, the indicators depict the progression of development over time.
 While the first set of benchmarks is positioned at nine months, it’s important to remember that a tremendous amount of growth and development occurs before that age.

-Early Learning Continuum: The early learning and development standards outline a birth- to-60-month continuum, with six developmental benchmarks:
+Early Learning Continuum: The early learning and development standards outline a birth-to-60-month continuum, with six developmental benchmarks:

 Throughout this resource the 9 domain icons are used in combination with the 6 silhouettes to visually represent the indicators across the document.
-For example, at right, the 18 month silhouette in combination with the science domain icon which helps to easily access information.
+For example, at right, the 9-18 month silhouette in combination with the science domain icon which helps to easily access information.

 * A child develops tremendously before this nine-month benchmark.
-The indicators here may identify what the child has already been doing for weeks, if not months.
+The examples here may identify what the child has already been doing for weeks, if not months.
 As such, these indicators represent a starting point for gauging the progress of development.